Stressed out over Trump victory? Try cleaning out your freezer

-NEW YORK Clean out your freezer, try a manicure-pedicure and stay off social media.
+NEW YORK (Reuters) - Clean out your freezer, try a manicure-pedicure and stay off social media.

 Those are some of the tips offered by columnists and others to people dealing with what one psychologist has dubbed Election Stress Disorder, which he said has spiked since Donald Trump won the presidential election on Tuesday.